 Endometriosis occurs when tissue similar to the tissue that lines your uterus attaches to other organs of your body.
 Although it’s primarily characterized by extremely painful periods, a host of other symptoms often accompany it.

 Keep reading to learn how to recognize the symptoms, as well as tips for relief until you’re able to get a diagnosis.

-If you’re like Meg Connolly, who was diagnosed two years ago at the age of 23, your pain may not be limited to the area around your uterus.
+If you’re like Meg Connolly, who was diagnosed at the age of 23, your pain may not be limited to the area around your uterus.

 You may also feel pain in your legs or during intercourse.
 And although the pain isn’t limited to happening during your period, it usually worsens during menstruation.

-Endometriosis can cause uterine lining cells (endometrium) to grow outside of your uterus.
-That means that the areas closest to your uterus — like your pelvis, abdomen, and reproductive organs — are most susceptible to these growths.
+Endometriosis can cause uterine lining cells (the endometrium) to grow outside of your uterus.
+That means that the areas closest to your uterus — like your pelvis, abdomen, and reproductive organs — are

 “Endometriosis causes a pain that’s very difficult to describe,” Connolly said.
 “It’s more than just ‘bad cramps’ — it’s the type of pain that even over-the-counter (OTC) medicine won’t resolve.”

 Back pain isn’t at all unusual with endometriosis.
-Endometrial cells can stick to your lower back, as well as the front of your pelvic cavities.
+Endometrial cells can stick to your lower back, as well as the front of your pelvic cavity.
 This could explain why Connolly also experienced sciatic pain.